rakutentech/android-inappmessaging/docs/2.0/index.md

 ---

 # In-App Messaging
-The In-App Messaging module enables applications to receive notification, which are displayed within the app, from [Rakuten In-App Messaging Dashboard](https://inappmessaging.rakapi.com/)
+The In-App Messaging module enables applications to receive notification, which are displayed within the app, from Rakuten In-App Messaging Dashboard.

 ![In-App Messaging Sample](images/what-is-inapp.png)